andwn/cave-story-md/README.md

 #### Is this beatable?
 Not yet.
-From "New Game" without cheats you can make it to Grasstown.
+From "New Game" without cheats you can make it to Sand Zone.
 About 30% of the game's music is implemented, and all of the sound effects are.
-Only Polar Star works but Y and Z can still be used to switch weapons.
+Only Polar Star actually does anything but Y and Z can still be used to switch weapons.
 Only enemies in First Cave move, but all can be killed and drop power ups.
 Same with bosses.
 The game can be saved and resumed.
 I have yet to notice any data related bugs.
-The SRAM is not compatible with the real game, but I am writing a converter.
+The SRAM is not compatible with the real game, but I wrote a [converter](tools/prof2sram).

 ## How to build?
 (Windows)
 1. Download and install [SGDK](http://github.com/Stephane-D/SGDK.git) using the instructions from that page.